 3. Balance your dishes: Don’t repeat ingredients and make sure you have a selection of lighter dishes to balance anything heavy and refresh the palate.

 4. Do a drinks stock-take: If you’re not planning on any cocktails, start the evening with a glassful of something sparkling as guests arrive, say 1 – 2 bottles.
 The usual rule of thumb is one bottle of wine per person—which seems like a recipe for a migraine, but it’s always better to over cater than have to dash to the store mid-meal.

 5. Write a rough schedule: Do this the day before you begin cooking (take note slow cookers) or at the very latest the morning of.
 This will give you time to pick up any last bits and pieces from the store and figure out how much time you can delegate to cleaning and primping up your space.

 4 menu ideas for 4 different dinners

 Take inspiration from these 4 menus and mix match to suit your palate—and, of course, your guests!

-The last-minute menu: A straighforward, but impressive menu to pull out when you need to plan a dinner—quickly!
+A straight-forward, but impressive menu to pull out when you need to plan a dinner—quickly!
 Serve the chickpea pancakes as an appetizer while the main braises and finish up with a simple, yet elegant walnut cake.